Anthony Mary Claret: Works

 "Selectos panegíricos" (11 volumes); "Sermones de misión" (3 volumes); "Misión de la mujer"; "Vida de Sta.
 Mónica"; "La Virgen del Pilar y los Francmasones."

 In addition to the Claretians, which in the early 21st century had over 450 houses and 3100 members, with missions in five continents, Archbishop Claret founded or drew up the rules of several communities of religious sisters.

 Veneration

-His zealous life and the wonders he wrought, both before and after his death, testified to his sanctity.
-Information was sought in 1887 and he was declared venerable by Pope Leo XIII in 1899.
+Claret was declared venerable by Pope Leo XIII in 1899.
 His relics were transferred to the mission house at Vic in 1897, at which time his heart was found incorrupt.
 His grave is visited by many pilgrims.

-Anthony Mary Claret was beatified in Rome by Pope Pius XI on February 24, 1934.
-He was canonized 16 years later by Pope Pius XII on May 7, 1950.
-Pope John XXIII included him in the General Roman Calendar in 1960, and fixed his feast on October 23, where it remained for nine years until the 1969 revision of the calendar moved it to the day of his death, October 24, which had been the feast of Saint Raphael the Archangel since 1921.
+Anthony Mary Claret was beatified in Rome by Pope Pius XI on 24 February 1934.
+He was canonized 16 years later by Pope Pius XII on 7 May 1950.
+Pope John XXIII included him in the General Roman Calendar in 1960, and fixed his feast on 23 October, where it remained for nine years until the 1969 revision of the calendar moved it to the day of his death, 24 October, which had been the feast of Saint Raphael the Archangel since 1921.

 Anthony Mary Claret is the patron saint of weavers.